jk2049/cardid/README.md

 id is valid (’‘valid’’ equals 1).
 A product id is valid only if (1) a year has been identified for this card and (2) exactly one player name has been identified for this same card.
-In the columns that follow we can find the date that the identified player started (‘’from’‘) and stopped (’‘to’‘) playing in the MLB/NBA, as well as whether the identified player is currently active in the MLB/NBA (’‘active’’ equals
+In the columns that follow we can find the year that the identified player started (‘’from’‘) and stopped (’‘to’‘) playing in the MLB/NBA, as well as whether the identified player is currently active in the MLB/NBA (’‘active’’ equals
 1) and whether the player has been inducted to the hall of fame (‘’hall